About The Photo Enforced Map Database Founded in 2001

 Verification

-The pictures taken by road-rule enforcement cameras must usually be viewed by a person before any infringement notice or ticket is issued to the driver, and judged to be satisfactory or not.
-This step is known as verification, and is a standard legal requirement in nearly all jurisdictions.
+The pictures taken by road-rule enforcement cameras must usually be viewed by a person before any infringement notice or ticket is issued to the driver and judged to be satisfactory or not.
+This step is known as verification and is a standard legal requirement in nearly all jurisdictions.
 Verifiers typically must check some or all of the following:

-• no sign of interference with the vehicle detector by objects other than the vehicle
+• No sign of interference with the vehicle detector by objects other than the vehicle

-• license plate readable according to a legal standard
+• License plate readable according to a legal standard

 How Is A Ticket Processed?

 Most electronic flash cameras produce clear images of vehicles under all light and weather conditions.
 Photographs are carefully reviewed by trained police officers or other officials to verify vehicle information and ensure the vehicle was in violation.
 Tickets are mailed to vehicle owners only in cases where it is clear the vehicle ran the red light.
-Typically this process takes one to three weeks and fines range from $50 in some states up to $400.
+Typically, this process takes one to three weeks and fines range from $50 in some states up to $500.

 Will I Get Points On My Driving Record?